erez1985/storemaven/README.md

 # Prerequisites

-1. Have mongo run localy on port 27017
+1. Have a mongo db run localy on port 27017

 # How to run